Program Overview

 Assignment of Capstone Advisors

 At the beginning of the capstone proposal course, students will work with the graduate program director and the associate dean of academic affairs to choose an appropriate capstone advisor for their project.
-Every effort is made to match the student with faculty members whose expertise and research interests are the best fit for the proposed capstone project.
+Every effort is made to match the student with a faculty member whose expertise and research interests are the best fit for the proposed capstone project.

 Students who have a capstone topic and have been assigned a capstone advisor may choose to change the topic and/or capstone advisor during the capstone process.
 They must consult with the associate dean in order to do so.
 The requirements for changing topics and advisors depend on how far the student has gotten in the capstone process.

 A student who is currently enrolled in the capstone proposal development course may change the capstone topic and capstone advisors without paying an extra fee.
 A student who has completed the capstone proposal development course or has had a capstone proposal approved may change the capstone topic and advisors by paying a fee equivalent to one credit hour of graduate tuition to cover the cost of new advising.
 In addition, the student must register for the 1-credit continuing research course needed for the next semester of work on the new capstone proposal.
-A student whose advisor or advisors become unavailable through no fault of the student's is not required to pay an extra fee for a new advisor or advisors.
+A student whose advisor or advisors become unavailable through no fault of the student is not required to pay an extra fee for a new advisor or advisors.

 A student who changes capstone topics and advisors after having received approval for the original capstone proposal must write and receive approval from the advisor for a new capstone proposal.
 A student who changes topics and advisors may retake the capstone proposal development course or the capstone course for no credit, if they have previously taken it at no charge to the student.